BXS-Archipelago/Movie-Finder-MS2/README.md

 > Continuous testing will be logged in this section:

+## Global Features

 > Navigation links are css controlled.
 The responsive drop-down menu is based on a burger made of three lines, with an animation to convert them in to an X for closing.
 I wanted to complete this in line with the mock-up design.

+> Footer consists of the four navigation links.
+Because the search functions of the two first pages will generate several rows of results, the footer is fixed to remain visible always.
+Otherwise the header navigation will require a lot of scrolling to reach again, expecially in small devices.

 >  #### Feasibilty test complete: Index.html page and CSS created and designed according to Wireframe Mockup.
-Wireframe file MOVIE FINDERS MS2 WF.pdf uploaded.

-> The site objective will appear on the landing page.
+> The site objective (movie search) will appear on the landing page.
 This is a movie search API using IMDb.com as a resource for the search results.
 This requires setting up an account and accessing the API options and documentation pages on IMDb.

 > IMDB account set up and the key for the API permission has been received : "k_x3bnm044"